ERNICommunity/at11/README.md

 1. Get the source code by either [downloading a zip](https://github.com/at11/at11/archive/master.zip) or cloning this repo.
 1. Change into directory with extracted/cloned sources `cd path/to/sources`.
 1. Execute `npm install`.
 This might take a moment as all required dependecies need to be downloaded.
-1. Execute `npm run build` to transpile typescript into javascript.
 1. Execute `npm start`.
-This will prompt a few messages, last of them being `Done, listening on http://:::54321` and hang.
+This will build and start the application.
 1. Navigate your browser to [http://localhost:54321](http://localhost:54321) and you should see today's menus.
 1. You can execute `npm test` to run the tests and linter.